-Strategy 1 Details Rev iews Strategy 1: Student Support ServiceS: Purchase the necessary items (ie. supplies, materials, equipment) for the Mother Formative Summative Daughter (MD) and Father Son (FS) program.
+Strategy 1 Details Reviews Strategy 1: Student Support Services: Purchase the necessary items (ie. supplies, materials, equipment) for the Mother Formative Summative Daughter (MD) and Father Son (FS) program.
 Nov Jan Mar June Strategy's Expected Result/Impact: To raise expectation of students and encourage parents to prepare their children to attend college.
-Staff Responsible for Monitoring: At Risk Case Manager 20% 55% Strategy 2 Details Rev iews Strategy 2: DAEP: Will provide opportunities for students to grow in the areas of behavior management, social skills Formative Summative development, and character education by registering students in conferences and/or providing other necessary activities and items.
+20% 55% 70% 100% Staff Responsible for Monitoring: At Risk Case Manager Strategy 2 Details iews Strategy 2: DAEP: Will provide opportunities for students to grow in the areas of behavior management, social skills Formative Summative development, and character education by registering students in conferences and/or providing other necessary activities and items.
 Nov Jan Mar June Strategy's Expected Result/Impact: Student impact will be to reduce recidivism, promote healthy relationships, and positive behaviors.
-50% 75% - Staff Responsible for Monitoring: DAEP Schoolwide and Targeted Assisted Title I Elements: 2.6 Problem Statements: Student Learning 3 - District Processes & Programs 4 Funding Sources: TASCAP teen conference - 185-State Compensatory Education - \$80, Instructional technology - 185-State Compensatory Education - \$446.20 No Progress Continue/Modify X Discon tinue •
+Staff Responsible for Monitoring: DAEP 50% 75% 90% $\rightarrow$ Schoolwide and Targeted Assistance Title I Elements: 2.6 Problem Statements: Student Learning 3 - District Processes & Programs 4 Funding Sources: TASCAP teen conference - 185-State Compensatory Education - \$80, Instructional technology - 185-State Compensatory Education - \$446.20 No Progress Accomplished - Continue/Modify X Discon tinue 1

 Problem Statement 3: Covid has presented challenges in both Academic & Social Emotional Learning (SEL) therefore causing more students to be at risk.
 Social Emotional health became a challenge thus impacting student learning.
-Root Cause: COVID has presented SEL challenges in addition Emergent Bilinguals need to speak to their peers to improve their listening and speaking skills in English.
-There is an increase need to address social emotional health for our school stakeholders and to utilize the whole child approach for students to address trauma, informed care, prevent crisis and decrease negatively impacting student learning.
+Root Cause: COVID has presented SEL challenges to include Emergent Bilinguals and at risk population with a need to speak to their peers to improve their listening and speaking skills.
+There is an increase need to address social emotional health and to utilize the whole child approach for students to address trauma, informed care, prevent crisis and decrease negatively impacting student learning.

 Problem Statement 4: Covid has presented challenges in both Academic & Social Emotional Learning (SEL) therefore causing more students to be at risk.
 Social Emotional health became a challenge thus impacting student learning.
-Root Cause: COVID has presented SEL challenges in addition Emergent Bilinguals need to speak to their peers to improve their listening and speaking skills in English.
-There is an increase need to address social emotional health for our school stakeholders and to utilize the whole child approach for students to address trauma, informed care, prevent crisis and decrease negatively impacting student learning.
+Root Cause: COVID has presented SEL challenges to include Emergent Bilinguals and at risk population with a need to speak to their peers to improve their listening and speaking skills.
+There is an increase need to address social emotional health and to utilize the whole child approach for students to address trauma, informed care, prevent crisis and decrease negatively impacting student learning.